Juventin/looker_gemini_insight/README.md

 This visualisation takes the dimensions and measures (and their metadata) that you have selected from your Explore to generate summarised interpretations and predictive insights with a single click.

 > With Gemini Insight on Looker, you can effortlessly summarise complex data sets and predict trends, empowering your business to make data-driven decisions.
+>
+> Looker Gemini Insight is designed to make data interpretation accessible for users who may not have a background in analytics, allowing non-technical users to understand advanced reports and grasp key trends at a glance.

 ### Key Features:
 - **✏️ Summarization:** Gain clear, concise summaries and interpretations of your data based on chosen dimensions and measures.